1/ You must be in years 7 – 13 (or equivalent) by the closing date of Monday 6th May 2024 in order to enter.

 17/ If you have entered a draft, but not a final entry, your draft entry will be taken as your final entry and will be submitted for judging.

 18/ Our readers are encouraged to flag any safeguarding concerns they have about any writing submitted.
-Your writing may be shared with a relevant charity to advise if there are safeguarding concerns.
-Following advice from charities, we may also be in contact with your school or safeguarding contact.
-If you have any questions about this process, please contact firstname.lastname@example.org
+Your writing may also be shared with a relevant charity to advise if there are safeguarding concerns.
+If there are concerns, we may contact your school or safeguarding contact.
+If you have any questions about this process, please contact email@example.com

-19/ Entries will be judged in two categories: the junior category for those in years 8, 9, 10 and 11 (or equivalent) and the senior category for those in years 12 and 13 (or equivalent).
+19/ Entries will be judged in three categories: for those in years 7, 8 and 9 (or equivalent), for those in years 10 and 11 (or equivalent) and for those in years 12 and 13 (or equivalent).

 20/ Judging is based on the quality of the entry as decided by the independent judging panel.
 Orwell Foundation staff and experienced volunteer readers assist the named judges in selecting the shortlist.